-The Kidfix III M was extremely easy to install, as it has clear guides and is intuitive.
-It has Isofix connectors that you can use to anchor your seat in the car.
+Like other parents, I found the Kidfix III M extremely easy to install.
+It is intuitive, with clear guides, and it has Isofix connectors that you can use to anchor your seat in the car.
 It can be used with or without these connectors, which is great if you want to use the car seat in an unfamiliar car, such as a hire car on holiday.
 Whether using Isofix or not, to use this booster correctly, you need to use the car’s seat belt as it holds the child and seat in place.

 Does it feel secure once in place?

 Thanks to the Isofix connectors and the back, which adjusts slightly to different angles of car seat backs, I achieved a great fit in my car.
 It felt very secure, with not much give in the seat.

 Does the Britax Römer Kidfix III M car seat feel sturdy?

 The Kidfix III M feels lovely and sturdy.
 The SecureGuard is nicely padded, and the fabric also feels good quality.

 What safety features does the Britax Römer Kidfix III M have?